-1.16 Going concern
+1.16 Going Concern

 These accounts have been prepared on a going concern basis.
-The National Lottery Distribution Fund currently holds £9.848m on behalf of the Sports Council and current projections identify additional income per annum of approximately £7m.
+The National Lottery Distribution Fund currently holds £9.271m on behalf of Sports Council and current projections identify additional income per annum of approximately £9m.

-2 Segmental reporting
+2 Segmental Reporting

-In line with IFRS 8, the Sports Council does not have any segmental data to disclose.
-The Members of the Sports Council review the financial performance on a bi-monthly basis, based on similar information contained within the Statement of Comprehensive Net Expenditure of the financial statements.
+In line with IFRS 8, Sports Council does not have any segmental data to disclose.
+The Members of the Sports Council review the financial performance on a bi-monthly basis, based on similar information contained within the Statement of Comprehensive Income of the financial statements.

-3 Staff numbers and related costs
+3 Staff Numbers and Related Costs